Taylor Miller - Byron Bay Surf Festival

 As Publication Relations (PR) Director for the festival my role is quite multi-faceted.
 In addition to PR I also manage the SurfLit Lounge, which is an independent event within the festival.
 The festival runs on the resources of a small team, so I work closely with Director Mike Jahn providing input, as a local surfer, and ensuring we deliver an event that genuinely reflects the culture of the Byron Bay surf community.

 I’ve got some humble university qualifications under my belt, including an Arts Degree (Honours) attained at the University of Sydney and surf coaching, which greatly benefit the work I do.
-Ultimately though, succeeding in this role has had more to do with my background (Taylor is the daughter of surfing royalty and legendary, big-wave rider Rusty Miller), growing up and surfing in Byron Bay and having a passion for surf culture.
+Ultimately though, succeeding in this role has had more to do with my background (Taylor is the daughter of surfing royalty and legendary, big-wave rider Rusty Miller across many fields) and an enormous breadth of history and literature centred on the sea and surfing, but it’s not really accessed or consumed by the surfing masses, so there’s a great opportunity to share this.
+It’s a fun realm to play in and it brings something new to the festival, which is all about celebrating diversity and innovation.

 What’s the best part of being involved in a surf festival?